rollchains/spawn/docs/versioned_docs/version-v0.50.x/02-build-your-application/09-ibc-cosmwasm.md

 # IBC Name Service Contract

 You will build a new IBC contract with [CosmWasm](https://cosmwasm.com), enabling the same features we just built out in the IBC module.
+While this is a part 3 of the series, it can be done standalone as it requires a new chain.
+It is a similar concept to the previous parts 1 and 2, but with a smart contract focus instead of a chain.

 ## Prerequisites
 - [System Setup](../01-setup/01-system-setup.md)